tlienart/Franklin.jl/docs/syntax/markdown.md

 ### Inserting markdown

-In some situation, you may have some markdown in a file which you might want to include somewhere else.
+In some situations, you may have some markdown in a file which you might want to include somewhere else.
-This can be achieved thanks to the  `\textinput{path}` commmand.
+This can be achieved thanks to the  `\textinput{path}` command.
 The path specification is as the other commands, and the text will be formatted.

 As an example you could have in `/assets/ccc/sidefile.md`: